Submission Guidelines

 Submission packages must contain all components listed below and must be submitted by the prize deadline.
 Each submission package must be submitted as a single digital document (in .doc or .pdf format) with a file name as follows: [Your Name] – Emerging Writers Prizes.
 Incomplete, late, non-digital, or misnamed submission packages are ineligible.

-A. ‘Cover letter’ up to 2 pages in length (single-spaced; in 12-pt Times New Roman or Arial font)
+A. ‘Cover letter’ up to 1 page in length (single-spaced; in 12-pt Times New Roman or Arial font)

 The cover letter is composed of personal responses to the following questions.
-All questions must be answered within these 2 pages, but the length of any particular response is up to you.
-In these questions, “prize period” refers to the 5-month span running from January through May following the submission deadline, during which time the literary activities associated with each prize will take place.
-Please start a new paragraph for each response.
+All questions must be answered within this 1 page, but the length of any particular response is up to you.
+In these questions, “prize period” refers to the 6-month span running from the February through the July following the submission deadline, during which time the literary activities associated with each prize should take place.
+Start a new paragraph for each response.

 • Poetry samples may be single- or double-spaced, as suits your intended presentation.
 Poetry samples may use other fonts only if typeface is integral to the work-in-progress.